oluwaseunladeinde/thenexusmvp/README.md

 - 🔒 Complete Confidentiality - Your job search remains private
 - 💬 Direct Access - Speak with hiring managers, not recruiters
 - 📊 Market Intelligence - Salary insights and industry trends
+- 📈 Profile Completeness Tracker - Get detailed insights on profile completion with weighted categories and personalized recommendations
 - 👥 Dual-Role Mode - HR professionals can also job search confidentially

 ## For Companies & HR Leaders